-Arizona Groundwater Bank.
+Arizona Water Bank.
 In 2013, the SNWA approved an amendment to the 2001 Interstate Banking agreement among the Arizona Water Banking Authority, the Central Arizona Water Conservation District, and the Colorado River Commission of Nevada.
 This Interstate Banking Agreement allows Colorado River water to be stored underground in Arizona's aquifers for the SNWA's future use.
-The SNWA has paid approximately \$133.9 million to parties in Arizona for interstate banking and has accrued 601,041 acre-feet in long-term storage credits.
-The SNWA can recover 40,000 acre-feet water banked in Arizona per year.
+The SNWA has paid approximately \$127 million to parties in Arizona for interstate banking and has accrued 601,041 acre-feet in long-term storage credits.
+The SNWA can recover up to 40,000 acre-feet water banked in Arizona per year.
 Such recovery can be further limited if Arizona municipal customers are impacted by severe shortages.
-Up to 1.25 million acre-feet of additional water can be stored on a pay-as-you-go basis.
-The SNWA anticipates banking approximately 13,000 acre-feet of water in Arizona in 2018.
+Up to 1.25 million acrefeet of additional water can be stored on a pay-as-you-go basis.
+The SNWA anticipates banking approximately 13,000 acre-feet of water in Arizona in 2018 at an estimated cost of \$3.3 million.

-Southern California Water Bank.
+California Water Bank.
 The SNWA has entered into agreements with the Metropolitan Water District of Southern California ("Metropolitan") and the U.S. Bureau of Reclamation to store a portion of the State's unused Colorado River water in southern California.
 Under those agreements, the SNWA can recover up to 30,000 acre-feet per year from storage.
-As of the end of 2016, the SNWA has over 330,000 acre-feet of water stored by Metropolitan.
+As of the end of 2017, the SNWA has over 330,000 acre-feet of water stored by Metropolitan.

 Southern Nevada Groundwater Bank.
-As of December 2017, the SNWA has accumulated approximately [337,000] acre-feet of water stored in the Las Vegas Valley aquifer for future use through an agreement with the District.
-Recovery of such stored water is subject to certain regulatory approvals by the Nevada Division of Water Resources.
+As of December 2017, the SNWA has accumulated approximately 335,000 acre-feet of artificial recharge credits in the Southern Nevada Groundwater Bank through the direct injection of treated Colorado River water into the Las Vegas Valley aquifer and acquisition of District in-lieu recharge credits.
+Water stored in the bank is available for future use through an agreement with the District.
+Recovery of such stored water is subject to certain regulatory approvals by the Nevada Division of Water Resources which could materially affect the amount and rate of water that can be recovered.